jsfenfen/990-xml-reader/README.md

 This is a python library and command line tool to simplify working with nonprofit tax returns released by the IRS in XML format.

+It is under development and some capabilities have yet to be implemented.

 The IRS identifies electronic filings by their object_id, available in the annual index files released [link].

 ## Installation